Whether you are a hunter, restaurateur, keen cook, or amateur sausage maker, a meat grinder is a great addition to any kitchen.

 Many processed meats are full of additives and preservatives and may contain animal products from many different sources.
-Sometimes, you might not even be certain of which animal you are eating, as we saw during the 2013 horse meat scandal.
+Sometimes, you might not even be certain of which animal you are eating, as we saw during the horse meat scandal in 2013.

 Grinders are also simple to use.
 Their relatively straightforward construction means that anyone can learn how to do it, and changing the hole size to produce different consistencies of meat is also quick and easy.
 This means you don’t have to change your lifestyle in order to grind, but you certainly can improve it!

 There are three basic types of grinder and, as with any kitchen appliance, they all have their pros and cons.

 A manual grinder is great for those who may not do as much grinding as others.
 Using them is labor intensive, so this type may not be suitable for everyone.
 On the other hand, you will get a little exercise—not to mention the satisfaction of being very connected to the entire process.

 As no electricity is required, manual grinders can be perfect for use in remote locations or as a backup if you live in an area that experiences frequent blackouts.

 Some stand mixers will let you add an attachment to let you grind meat.